 3 Benefits of Strengthening Your Dirt Bike Grip

-As a dirt bike rider, one of the most important techniques you can develop early on in your career is that of dirt bike grip.
+As a dirt bike rider, one of the essential techniques you can develop early on in your career is that of dirt bike grip.
 A better grip (with both arms and legs) will, in most cases, drastically increase your performance in a short amount of time.
 In this article, I’m going to share with you the significant benefits of improving your dirt bike grip and a couple of easy and practical methods to add to your rider fitness program, Let’s get started!

 Benefit #1: Drastically Reduce Arm Pump

 Arm pump is that fatigued and jello-y feeling you get in your forearms during either an intense or more extended riding session.
 It dramatically diminishes reaction time, braking, clutching, stability, and control.
 While it affects some riders more than others, everyone experiences arm pump to some degree or another.